powerchordinc/code-challenge/front-end/challenge_1/README.md

 - `/:id` - showing the product details

 You will need to mock out the interaction with the backend API.
 One mock to return the schema and the others to return the product/s.

+## Hints

+To get a react app up and running quickly, we recommend [create-react-app](https://github.com/facebook/create-react-app).